 What we will do next

-We will publish State of the Nation reports annually on Human Rights Day – 10th December.
-Next year’s report will look at economic, social and cultural (ESC) rights.
+We will publish State of the Nation reports annually on or before Human Rights Day in December.
+Next year’s report will look at will focus on the rights of specific groups.

 How to find out more